Unfortunately, it’s very easy to fall prey to some simple plumbing mistakes, that can end up costing more time and money down the road.

 Your home may have a brand-new kitchen or bathroom already, or an extension or new deck has been added, but has the diagram been updated?
 Have pipes been moved?
 Should they have been moved?
 It could be a sign the work wasn’t done by professionals.

-Call our professional plumbers on 1300 896 508 before beginning any renovations, use the drainage diagram when planning changes to your home, and ensure they are properly and professionally updated and kept up to date at all times.
+Call our 24 hour plumbers on 1300 896 508 before beginning any renovations, use the drainage diagram when planning changes to your home, and ensure they are properly and professionally updated and kept up to date at all times.

 Read Our Other Posts